-Students will be assessed on their reading, writing, listening and speaking skills.
+Students will be assessed on their reading, writing, listening and speaking skills, using a wide range of oral, written and visual materials present in society.

-Group 3 Individuals and societies
+Group 3: Individuals and societies

 Individuals and societies embraces the way people interact with each other and the world around them, how societies have grown and how they differ.
 Studies of the past, local situations and of global perspectives foster an appreciation of change and continuity as well as of similarity and difference.
 To achieve this understanding, students are taught to consider theories, ideas and happenings from the points of view of different individuals, nations and cultures in the world.
 Although complete knowledge is impossible, students can search for understanding through a wide range of different aspects.
 Their search may inspire a lifelong interest in the promotion of international understanding.